iBek203/admin-panel/README.md

 then
 `php artisan serve`

-when we create admin account we need to go to the "model_has_roles" table in the database and put 2 in the role_id of our account
+we need to create account in our website so we press Register button when we create admin account we need to go to the "model_has_roles" table in the database and put 2 in the role_id of our account

 then